Warsaw, Poland

 What do expats find most challenging?

 "Expats in Warsaw often find the language barrier to be the most challenging aspect of the local culture.
 Many Poles speak English, but it is not as widely spoken as in other European countries.
 Additionally, the Polish culture is quite different from other Western cultures, and expats may find it difficult to adjust to the different customs and etiquette.
-Furthermore, the cost of living in Warsaw can be quite high, making it difficult for expats to find affordable housing and other necessities," said one expat in Warsaw.
+Furthermore, the cost of living in Warsaw can be quite high, making it difficult for expats to find affordable housing and other necessities," remarked one expat living in Warsaw, Poland.

 Is there a lot of crime in Warsaw?